It’s easy to disparage those calling for a more humane approach to the refugee crisis.

 This doesn’t mean that calls for a more compassionate approach should be abandoned, but those who are outraged by the treatment of refugees, both here and in Europe, need to acknowledge that putting compassion at the centre of the argument simply hasn’t worked.

-We live in a society in which economic rationalism predominates and those who simply discount or dismiss economic arguments around migration policy risk being ignored.
+There are a lot of reasons for migration – work, life change or even marriage!
+With the diverse range of immigration reasons, there comes the law and the prerequisites for moving to another country.
+As there are multiple law firms (like Mayfair Immigration in the UK) to assist in this regard, it should be fairly easy to undergo this process.
+However, we live in a society in which economic rationalism predominates and those who simply discount or dismiss economic arguments around migration policy risk being ignored.
 There is something abhorrent about reducing the life of an asylum seeker to a dollar amount on a balance sheet.
 For this reason, it’s important that an economically-minded approach doesn’t replace calls for more compassion, but operates alongside it.

 The first part of this argument should focus on the cost of the current Fortress Australia policies.
 Take, for example, the recent announcement that Cambodia won’t be accepting any more refugees under the resettlement plan with Australia.
 As it currently stands, only four refugees have been successfully resettled at a cost of $55 million – that’s over $13 million per person.